 The Verdict On W&T Offshore's P/E Ratio

-W&T Offshore has a P/E of 2.9.
-That’s below the average in the US market, which is 17.4.
+W&T Offshore has a P/E of 3.5.
+That's below the average in the US market, which is 17.4.
 While the EPS growth last year was strong, the significant debt levels reduce the number of options available to management.
-If the company can continue to grow earnings, then the current P/E may be unjustifiably low.
+The low P/E ratio suggests current market expectations are muted, implying these levels of growth will not continue.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.